 The late Sheikh Zayed bin Sultan Al Nahyan, founding father & former president of the UAE, articulated the country’s emphasis on education when he said “A country’s greatest investment lies in building generations of educated and knowledgeable youth.”
 To achieve this, the UAE opened its doors to teachers from abroad, attracting them with lucrative salaries and benefits you can find if you teach English in the Middle East.
 Even today, the UAE recruits a significant number of expatriate teachers to teach English in the United Arab Emirates.

-Teaching in the UAE has its pros and cons.
+Teaching in the UAE has its pros and cons but yet remains as one of the best countries to teach English.
 Scroll down to get more information about opportunities, working conditions and prospects of working in the UAE in our guide .

 Snapshot Of The United Arab Emirates